 The Audit Committee currently consists of Messrs.
 Chadwick, Harris and Walden.
 None of the members of the Audit Committee has any relationship to the Fund that may interfere with the exercise of his independence from management of the Fund, and each is independent as defined under the listing standards of the New York Stock Exchange ("NYSE") applicable to closed-end funds.
-During the fiscal year ended December 31, 2011, the Board's Audit Committee met once.
+Mr. Walden is the Chairman of the Audit Committee.
+During the fiscal year ended December 31, 2013, the Board's Audit Committee met three times.

 Nominating and Corporate Governance Committee.
-The Board has also established a Nominating and Corporate Governance Committee that acts pursuant to a written charter (the "Nominating and Corporate Governance Committee Charter").
-The Nominating and Corporate Governance Committee is responsible for, among other things, identifying and selecting qualified individuals to become Board members of Board committees and developing, adopting and periodically monitoring and updating the Fund's corporate governance principles and policies.
+The Board has also established a Nominating and Corporate Governance Committee that acts pursuant to a written charter (the

+"Nominating and Corporate Governance Committee Charter").
+The Nominating and Corporate Governance Committee is responsible for, among other things, identifying and selecting qualified individuals to become Board members and members of Board committees and developing, adopting and periodically monitoring and updating the Fund's corporate governance principles and policies.

 The Nominating and Corporate Governance Committee currently consists of Messrs.
 Chadwick, Harris and Walden.
+Mr. Chadwick serves as the Chairman of the Nominating and Corporate Governance Committee.
 None of the members is an "interested person" for purposes of the 1940 Act, and each is independent as defined under listing standards of the NYSE applicable to closed-end funds.
-During the fiscal year ended December 31, 2011, the Board's Nominating and Corporate Governance Committee met once.
+During the fiscal year ended December 31, 2013, the Board's Nominating and Corporate Governance Committee met twice.